 These countries have often been traumatised by conflict or decades of economic mismanagement.
-Investing in these countries can seem like a crazy idea, the lack of investable opportunities and risk of losing everything far too high.
+Investing in these countries can seem like a crazy idea.
+The lack of investable opportunities and risk of losing everything far too high.
 The danger of losing all or some of an investment is indeed high, money is lost through expropriation, fraud or wiped out by currency depreciation on a regular basis.

-But very often there is a reality gap concerning super frontier markets, in that the perception of risk is higher than the actual risk.
+But very often there is a reality gap concerning super frontier markets.
+This means that the perception of risk is higher than the actual risk.
 This is because even well informed investors will perceive a country as highly chaotic or violence prone, even as the reality on the ground is completely different or rapidly changing for the better.
 This gap in perception offers an opportunity for those willing to invest early before others catch on.
-Backing a market at this early stage can bring rewards as a country enjoys post conflict recovery or strong economic growth thanks to reforms or perhaps opening up to foreign investors.
+Backing a market at this early stage can bring rewards as a country enjoys post conflict recovery or strong economic growth thanks to reforms or perhaps newly opening up to foreign investors.

 What kind of investments?

-While backing super frontier markets might seem a good idea, identifying opportunities is difficult, in most countries you buy shares in the stock market or purchase an ETF focused on that market or region, but many post conflict countries lack this institution, or if it does exist has just a few highly illiquid shares listed.
+While backing super frontier markets might seem a good idea, identifying opportunities is difficult.
+In most countries you buy shares in the stock market or purchase an ETF focused on that market or region.
+But many post conflict countries lack this institution, or if it does exist has just a few highly illiquid shares listed.
 The other avenue is via direct investment into a local business via a partnership with locals or other outside investors.

-Other opportunities may arise to the well informed, the opening of a new stock market, changes in laws to welcome international investors or simply the winding up of a conflict and the reasonable certainty that it will not reoccur could be the spark that will make an investment worthwhile.
+Other opportunities may arise to the well informed. the opening of a new stock market, changes in laws to welcome international investors or simply the winding up of a conflict and the reasonable certainty that it will not reoccur could be the spark that will make an investment worthwhile.

 The risk here is lack local of knowledge which could result in losing the investment as local laws fail to protect outsiders or conflict, economic chaos or natural disasters strike.
-This is why the most common form of outside investment is done by returning diaspora members, multinationals that have the power to protect their investment and pressure governments and legal systems that threaten them.
+This is why the most common form of outside investment is done by returning diaspora members.
+Alternatively multinationals that have the power to protect their investment and pressure governments and legal systems that threaten them.